nikhilsbhat/helm-images/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/images)](https://artifacthub.io/packages/search?repo=images)

-This helm plugins helps in identifying all images that would be part of helm chart deployment.
+This Helm plugin helps identify all images that will be included in a Helm chart deployment.

 ## Introduction

-Identifying all images just before the deployment of the helm chart is not a straight-forward task.
+Identifying all images just before deploying a Helm chart can be quite challenging.

-This Helm plugin was created to ease this task.
-This can be installed as an add-on to the helm.
+This Helm plugin was developed to simplify this process and can be installed as an add-on to Helm.

-It helps in filtering images based on the Kubernetes type.
-It also helps in filtering images based on a registry that it is part of.
+It assists in filtering images based on their Kubernetes type and also allows filtering by the registry they belong to.

 ```shell
 helm images get prometheus-standalone ~/prometheus-setup/prometheus-standalone -f ~/prometheus-setup/prometheus-standalone/values-standalone-1.yaml